 Materials absorb energy during laser engraving.
-Due to the strong heating, the dots become larger and can overlap (= “dot bleed”).
-This property is particularly important for photo engraving and must be considered.
-In order to counter this effect, the right resolution is crucial.
+Due to the rapidly increasing heat, the laser marked dots become larger until they overlap ('dot bleed').
+This is a very important aspect of photo engraving, and needs to be carefully considered.
+To counter this effect, having the correct resolution is crucial.

 |wood, glass, textile, stone||lower resolutions: |

 |stamps, metal, processing with fiber lasers||higher resolutions: |